henrywu2019/BentoML/DEVELOPMENT.md

-## Install BentoML from source
+## Install Kappa from source

-Ensure you have git, python and pip installed, BentoML supports python 3.6, 3.7, and 3.8
+Ensure you have git, python and pip installed, Kappa supports python 3.6, 3.7, and 3.8

 ```bash
 $ python --version